sumn2u/learn-javascript/en/numbers/math.md

 # Math

 The `Math` object allows performing mathematical operations in JavaScript.
-The Math object is static and doesn't have a constructor.
+It is static and doesn't have a constructor.
 One can use method and properties of Math object without creating a Math object first.
 For accessing its property one can use _Math.property._ Some of the math properties are described below:

 ```javascript
 Math.E        // returns Euler's number